OData/v3ProtocolDocument/OData.markdown

 #### 8.10.3.1.
 Declaring Functions in Metadata

 Functions SHOULD be declared in $metadata.
-Function declarations indicate the signature (Name, ReturnType and Parameters) and semantics (composability, bindability and result entityset) of the Function.
+Function declarations indicate the signature (Name, ReturnType and Parameters) and semantics (composability, bindability and result entity set) of the Function.

 In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Functions: